coochewgames/photo_gallery/README.md

 The raylib build used will have to ensure that JPG file line have been uncommented in the `config.h` file.
 If using an earlier version of raylib (for example, 4.2), the case of the filename extension can entail that the image data will not be properly processed.

 # TODO
-Seems that some photos *have* been taken upside down :-) Will update the rotation to include 180 degrees.